What Is the Critical Path in Project Management?

 Earn Your Master of Project Management Degree

-At Elmhurst College, we help you develop a set of core competencies, including how to calculate the critical path in project management, so you can deliver projects on time, on budget and to specification—in a wide range of fields and occupations.
+At Elmhurst University, we help you develop a set of core competencies, including how to calculate the critical path in project management, so you can deliver projects on time, on budget and to specification—in a wide range of fields and occupations.
 Learn more about our Master of Project Management degree and learn to lead in a collaborative world.

 Request more information today!